-The Nexus 8 is set to be Google's next new Android tablet and will follow on from the Nexus 7, which is still one of the best tablets around.
+The Nexus 8 is set to be Google's next new tablet with Android L and will follow on from the Nexus 7, which is still one of the best tablets around.
 Here's everything there is to know about the Google Nexus 8 release date, price and specs.
 See also: The 25 best tablets of 2014: What's the best tablet in the UK right now?

 Google Nexus 8: Release date

-The Nexus 8 release date is somewhat up in the air with initial rumours saying that it would be announced in July and would not make an appearance at the Google I/O developer conference, despite an unknown device being shown on the website for the event (main image).
-That was according to Android Geeks, which cites an unnamed Dublin-based Google employee.
+A rumour via Android Geeks suggested that the Nexus 8 would be announced in July not at the Google I/O developer conference, despite an unknown device being shown on the website for the event (main image).
+That source was an unnamed Dublin-based Google employee.

-A July launch ties in fairly nicely with the launches of both previous Nexus 7 models, which took place in July 2012 and July 2013.
+A July launch would have tied in nicely with the launches of both previous Nexus 7 models, which took place in July 2012 and July 2013.
+But it wasn't to be and the device didn't make an appearance at Google's I/O 2014 developer conference in June either.

-Most recently, GSMInsider has posted an excerpt from an import-export database showing that a Nexus 8 prototype, similar to the Nexus 7 tablet, is on its way to Banglore.
+GSMInsider has posted an excerpt from an import-export database showing that a Nexus 8 prototype, similar to the Nexus 7 tablet, is on its way to Banglore.
+But that doesn't help a great deal.

 Google Nexus 8: Price